Honolulu Brass Quintet

 JoAnn is the Associate Principal/2nd Trumpet of the HSO.
 She is also a member of the trumpet section of the Reading Symphony in Reading, PA.
-Other performance experiences include the Baltimore Symphony, NJ Symphony, State of Mexico Symphony in Toluca, Mexico, Taoramina Arte in Sicily, Adele, Josh Groban, and the Spoleto Festival.
-Prior to coming to Hawaii, JoAnn held a position with the Charleston Symphony in SC.
+Other performance experiences include the Baltimore Symphony in Maryland, New Jersey Symphony, State of Mexico Symphony in Toluca, Mexico, Taoramina Arte in Sicily, Adele, Josh Groban, and the Spoleto Festival.
+Prior to coming to Hawai‘i, JoAnn held a position with the Charleston Symphony in South Carolina.
 She received her Bachelor of Music from Boston University and a Master’s degree from the Manhattan School of Music.

 Anna is the Principal Hornist of the HSO.
 Since her orchestral debut at age twelve, Anna has appeared with over seventy different ensembles in venues throughout the United States, Poland, Germany, China, Korea, Japan, and Mongolia.
 Her favorites include Carnegie Hall and Coachella.
-Ms. Lenhart received degrees from BYU in Provo, UT and USC in Los Angeles, CA. After a freezing childhood in southeast Idaho, Anna is thrilled to experience her first Hawaiian winter.
+Ms. Lenhart received degrees from Bringham Young University, in Provo, Utah and University of Southern California in Los Angeles, California.
+After a freezing childhood in southeast Idaho, Anna is thrilled to experience our Hawaiian winters.